mrpapawheelie/cooks-constructs/flavors/farcaster-backend/README.md

 # Farcaster Backend (flavor)

-This directory contains the DebOps orchestration for a self-hosted, vendor-free Farcaster backend stack.
+This directory contains the DevOps orchestration for a self-hosted, vendor-free Farcaster backend stack.

 ## Overview
 - Kubernetes manifests are provided in the `k8s/` directory for deployment.